roblox-ts/eslint-plugin-roblox-ts/src/rules/no-get-set/documentation.md

-# Disallows getters and setters
+# Disallow getters and setters

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).